rhammell/nft-me/README.md

 Mint an NFT with the following steps:

-1. Click 'Connet Wallet' to connect your MetaMask wallet to the application and sign an authenication transaction.
+1. **Connect Wallet** - Click 'Connet Wallet' to connect your MetaMask wallet to the application and sign an authenication transaction.

-2. Click 'Capture Image' to collect a snapshot from your webcam.
+2. **Capture Image** - Click 'Capture Image' to collect a snapshot from your webcam.
 Default name and description details will be filled in, which can be edited.

-3. Click 'Select Network' dropdown to choose which network contract the image will be minted to.
+3. **Select Network** - Click 'Select Network' dropdown to choose which network contract the image will be minted to.
 MetaMask will prompt you to switch to the selected network if not already connected to it.

-4. Click 'Mint NFT' to begin the minting process.
+4. **Mint NFT** - Click 'Mint NFT' to begin the minting process.
 The captured image and metadata are uploaded to IPFS.
 Then,